savoirfairelinux/colorlogging/README.md

 * Add 88 and 256 color modes
 * Re-implement negative modifiers with no-style code since support for style clear codes is really iffy.
+ * Windows support?
+(Do people use python command line programs on Windows?)